King of the Monsters 2

-is a beat 'em up and fighting/wrestling game released on May 25, 1992, by SNK.
+is a 1992 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is a sequel to the 1991 game King of the Monsters.
 In this game, three of the previous game's surviving monsters return and battle across the globe against giant alien monsters that threaten the Earth.
 The game was later ported to the Super NES and Sega Genesis by Takara.

 Plot

 Three years after the events of the first game, only three monsters have survived what is known in history books as the "King of the Monsters Massacre".
 They have become more advanced and dangerous than ever before.
 But now in 1999, a powerful alien monster and his wave of minions threaten to conquer the Earth.
 The surviving monsters must defeat the alien menace and once again prove who is the King of the Monsters.